Justice Through Art and Literature

 Another of the book’s authors is MA Public Administration professor emeritus Larry Brewster.
 He welcomed people to the reception in memory of Dr. King and “a caring, just, and more peaceful world.”
 For more than a decade, Brewster has researched, lobbied, and testified to the life-changing effects of art education for people who are incarcerated.
 Brewster's said his published research is used to this day as a cornerstone of government funding for Arts in Corrections programs across the United States.

-The USF School of Management and the Joan and Ralph Lane Center for Catholic Studies and Social Thought jointly sponsored the reception.
+The USF School of Management and The Joan and Ralph Lane Center for Catholic Social Thought and the Ignatian Tradition jointly sponsored the reception.
 It was one of many events in the USF community this week commemorating the 50th anniversary of Dr. King’s assassination.

 The skeletal-like configuration of Pfau’s work is indicative of the artist’s interest in human anatomy and highlights the duality of mankind as both elusive soul and fragile body.
 King served as the beating heart of the Civil Rights Movement while simultaneously representing the delicate balance between vulnerability and power; perception and reality; life and death.
 I may not get there with you (present within the threshold) exemplifies the complexity of public personas and serves as a reminder to consider what lies beyond the surface and the ultimate cost of freedom."